Skip to content

 2. reviewing and making recommendations to the Board of Trustees regarding proposed amendments to the ASUU Constitution;

-3. providing feedback to the ASUU Administration at the beginning of their term of office based on platform intentions.
+3. providing feedback and guidance to the ASUU Administration at the beginning of their term of office based on platform intentions;

-4. serving as the appellate body for any findings and sanctions delivered by the ASUU Supreme Court.
+4. serving as the appellate body for any findings and sanctions delivered by the ASUU Supreme Court; and

 Sections IV- VII are for user information and are not subject to the approval of the Academic Senate or the Board of Trustees.
 The Institutional Policy Committee, the Policy Owner, or the Policy Officer may update these sections at any time.